By Nina Purton

 “The Alegria Project is a small space of joy amidst all this sadness,” Khalil tells me.
 “We try to put a smile on the faces of children who have lost so much.”

-Alegria — which means joy — was born out of necessity.
-In a city where playgrounds have turned into rubble, Khalil and a few friends created a moving stage of laughter.
-Sometimes it’s a tent.
-Sometimes an empty street.
-Wherever there’s a little room to gather, they juggle, play music, and tell stories.
+Alegria — meaning joy — was born out of necessity.
+In a place where so many normal childhood spaces have been damaged, disrupted, or made unsafe, Khalil and a few friends created something mobile and improvised: a moving stage of laughter.
+Sometimes it is a tent.
+Sometimes it is an empty stretch of street.
+Wherever there is enough room to gather, they perform, juggle, play music, and invite children into a temporary world that feels lighter than the one surrounding them.

 The Circus That Refuses to Stop